google/keytransparency/docs/design.md

 could perform an account reset in order to change the user’s end-to-end keys.
 This change would show up as a new key on all of user’s apps that are clients of Key Transparency.
-After regaining control over their account, the user could perform a second account-reset in order to reset the account to it’s previous state.
+After regaining control over their account, the user could perform a second account-reset in order to reset the account to its previous state.

 #### 2. Client Compromise